 Revise previous exercise recommendations given to a patient and compare them to the current recommendations.

 Keep your exercise prescription skills sharp by completing the training cases found in the EXPERT Tool.
 There are 64 cases of patients with CVD with different levels of complexity.
 Compare your recommendation for these cases with the ones generated by the EXPERT Tool, and thus, stay up-to-date with the latest EAPC recommendations.

 Note: Group license orders are usually processed within 5-10 working days.

-The EXPERT tool is exclusively for EAPC members.
+The EXPERT Tool is available exclusively for EAPC Members.